In this tutorial, we are using Velero to backup and restore an OVHcloud Managed Kubernetes cluster configuration and resources.

 aws_secret_access_key=<AWS_SECRET_ACCESS_KEY>

-Where <AWS_ACCESS_KEY_ID>
+The <AWS_ACCESS_KEY_ID>

 and <AWS_SECRET_ACCESS_KEY>

-and the access and secret S3 credentials generated in the precedent step.
+are the access and secret S3 credentials generated in the precedent step.

 Install Velero, including all prerequisites, into the cluster and start the deployment.
 This will create a namespace called velero